The-Software-Guild/SRE-UPDATES/Weekly-Assessment-4/Assessment-4.md

     ```
 9. Create a PR and merge to main branch.

-10. Test your app with the URI creted in the ingress file and the `doc` endpoint such as `https://<COHORT><TEAM>dev-currencyapi.computerlab.online/docs`
+10. Test your app with the URL creted in the ingress file and the `doc` endpoint such as `https://<COHORT><TEAM>dev-currencyapi.computerlab.online/docs`

 ## Troubleshooting
 - Use the [k8s dashboard](https://k8sdashboard.computerlab.online/), search for your namespace at the top and wait for the deployment to be available.